Facts About Xanax Addiction

 - Sensations of carelessness

 It does not take long for a person to become addicted to Xanax.
-Once the initial euphoric, carefree sensation is inhibited, the user is often prone to seeking out the drug again and again to experience the same feeling.
-Over time, he or she shows symptoms of addiction and is no longer taking the drug to feel the effects — rather, the individual is taking Xanax to sustain feelings of normalcy and attain an “even-keeled” state of mind.
+Once the initial euphoric, carefree sensation takes place, the user is often prone to continually seek out the drug again to experience the same feeling.
+Over time, he or she shows symptoms of addiction and is no longer taking the drug to feel the effects.
+Rather, the individual is taking Xanax to sustain feelings of normalcy and attain an “even-keeled” state of mind.

-Addicts often need an outside intervention in order to be helped.
-They are too entrenched in the disease to help themselves.
-Other options include 24/7 rehabilitation centers for drug treatment, outpatient drug treatment programs, and/or weekly substance abuse counseling.
+Addicts often need an outside intervention to recognize their need for help.
+This is usually because they are too entrenched in the disease to help themselves.
+Other options include 24/7 rehabilitation centers for drug treatment, outpatient drug rehab, and/or weekly drug counseling.